Cleaning up your funding

 • How can we work with other organisations?
 What are the strategies for building agency between ourselves to create change?

 • How do we go through this process in a collaborative, affirmative way?
-Use the Collaborative Change Cycle as a guide

 • If you are a senior manager or trustee, what more can you do to ensure that all staff and stakeholders are heard, and feel safe to express their views?